 There may be opportunities for voluntary work in art therapy or community arts for textile design graduates.
 This will build contacts and experience and may lead to paid work.
 Extracurricular activities such as private commissions or making your own clothes will also help build up your portfolio.

 Search for placements and find out more about work experience and internships.

 Many designers work on a freelance basis and some choose to set up their own business, often designing and producing work for exhibitions, direct sale or through retail craft outlets.

 Skills for your CV

-- mixed media;
+- mixed media textiles.

-- the ability to work independently, set goals, manage your own workload and meet deadlines;
+- the ability to work independently, set goals, manage your own workload and meet deadlines

-- IT and technical skills;
+- IT and technical skills

-- marketing and commercial awareness;
+- marketing and commercial awareness

-The job market is competitive so you may find that taking a one-year Masters or professional short course, for example in computer-aided design (CAD), helps give you the edge, particularly when combined with relevant work experience, and enables you to further develop your portfolio.
+The job market is competitive, so you may find that taking a one-year Masters or professional short course, for example in computer-aided design (CAD), helps give you the edge - particularly when combined with relevant work experience - and enables you to further develop your portfolio.
 Do your research and make sure that courses you're interested in meet your career needs and enhance your overall skill set.

 What do textile design graduates do?

-|Working and studying||2.5|
+|Working and studying||6.8|

 |Type of work||Percentage|

-|Arts, design and media||34.9|
+|Arts, design and media||27.5|

-Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?
+Find out what other graduates are doing after finishing their degrees in What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.